tenstorrent/tt-metal/CONTRIBUTING.md

 git commit -m"#123: rename method x"
 ```

-Note: each commit should work.
+Note: each commit on the main branch and any feature branch where multiple
+engineers collaborate should work.
 That is, everything compiles properly on the
-architecture used by your VM, you can run relevant code on the card, and
+architecture used by your machine, you can run relevant code on the card, and
 relevant unit tests pass.
+Furthermore, for the main branch, you should run
+CI pipelines and make sure that the commit doesn't break anything important.

 You can use git log to see the sequence of commits in the branch.
 That allows
 you to see where your branch is relative to main, and can help you figure out